-Obviously up to this point we've been mostly focused on the donor.
-Now that it's dismantled we'd like to get started on the frame, but since the hulking chassis is still taking up half the garage, we're back to working on small metal bits.
+Up to this point we've been mostly focused on the donor.
+Now that it's dismantled we'd like to get started on the frame, but since the hulking donor chassis is still taking up half the garage, we're back to working on small metal bits.
 This has only served to remind us of our woefully inadequate fabrication techniques.
-The shock mounts are currently undergoing another redesign, and the steering rack and radiator mounts are just a dream, so to keep busy we've been making spacers for the rod end mounts, a task that would take the better part of an hour on a lathe, and the better part of a month the way we're doing it.
+The shock mounts are currently undergoing another redesign, and the steering rack and radiator mounts are just a dream, so to keep busy we've been making spacers for the spherical rod ends (a.k.a Heim joints), a task that would take the better part of an hour on a lathe, and the better part of a month the way we're doing it.

-The differential brackets are 1-1/4" wide on the inside.
-The rod ends that fit in the brackets are 5/8" wide.
-So it would figure that if we want a spacer on either side of the rod end, said spacers would need to be 5/16" thick, or .313" on the old dial caliper.
+The differential brackets for the rod ends are 1-1/4" wide on the inside.
+The rod ends themselves are 5/8" wide.
+So it would figure that if we want to have a spacer on either side of the rod end, said spacers would need to be 5/16" thick, or .313" on the old dial caliper.
 That's not very thick, and of course that means we could do the same job with 4 or 5 washers.
 But how good would that look?
 We're not amateurs here.
-Okay, we are, but why advertize it?
+Okay, we are, but why advertise it?

 We're making spacers out of a 12" length of 1" round stock drilled with a 1/2" hole.
 We start by chamfering about 1/8" off one edge of the tube at a 45 degree angle, using the grinder.
 We then chop a slice off the tube as close as we can get to .313".
 Oddly, this doesn't work as well as you might expect, and so we have to shave the hard-to-hold spacer on the sander until it's either .313" thick, or too hot to handle.
 After it's finally down to .313" and we're all done applying bandages, we can start the chamfer for the next spacer.
 Luckily, we only need to repeat this 14 times.